open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 OpenTelemetry uses `record.severity` to track log levels where loki uses `record.attributes.level` for the same.
 The exporter automatically maps the two, except if a "level" attribute already exists.

+## Flags
+In v0.85.0 added feature gate flag `exporter.loki.sendWithResourceInJSONFormat`.
+If enabled, loki exporter sends `resource` instead of `resources` field in JSON format to align the name with the opentelemetry log data model specification

 ## Advanced Configuration

 Several helper files are leveraged to provide additional capabilities automatically: